marcelluscaio/Codechella_AluraChallenge/readme.md

    /*For the border-radius I calculated the image's width: 100% - gap (~ 3.4%) / 3.
 I then applied the rule of three with 4.5vw -> 100% and 32% -> 1.44vw  */
 }
 ```
+### Banner effect
+The images used on banners used different techniques to make the blend-mode.
+On a experiência, for example, I used a pseudoelement with opacity over the image - since setting opacity to the element itself would affect the header.
+That disrupted the menu animation, so I fixed it using isolation on the section, and setting the header z-index to 1.

+### Use of focus withn to animate social network on focus
+When the li was hovered I had the background animation, but when focusing it wouldn't trigger.
+It was happening because the tab was targeting the anchor tag inside of the li.
+I could have worked it out with :has pseudoclass, but that wouldn't cover FireFox (please FireFox, I've never asked you anything).
+My solution was to use focus-within on the li.

+## Tasks
+### Home
 - [X] Structure whole HTML
 - [X] Create reset css
 - [X] Create color structure